Office Timeline – free timeline maker

 Finally, you can get a PowerPoint roadmap that looks similar to this:

-PowerPoint roadmap made with Office Timeline
+PowerPoint roadmap automatically made with Office Timeline

 To help you get used to creating roadmaps with just a few clicks, we’ve included below our PowerPoint roadmap slide as a free downloadable template that you can easily customize using Office Timeline.